Patrick Phelan (bishop of Kingston): Bishop

 Phelan took charge of the Bytown parish on 22 November 1842.
 On February 20, 1843 he was chosen as titular Bishop of Carrhae and coadjutor of Kingston with right of succession.
 He received episcopal ordination from Bishop Ignace Bourget in Montreal on August 20, 1843.
 Because of the illness of Bishop Rémi Gaulin, he began to take on the administration of the Kingston diocese and was appointed administrator of the diocese in January 1852.

 In light of his new responsibilities, Phelan looked for a replacement as pastor of Bytown.
 Bishop Ignace Bourget of Montreal offered to send the Oblates who would not only care for the faithful in Bytown but would also minister to the workers in the loggers’ camps.
 Phelan brought religious communities to the diocese; in 1845, the Grey Nuns arrived from Montreal.
 On September 2, 1845 four Religious Hospitallers of St. Joseph arrived in Kingston to establish a hospital.
 On January 28, 1853, Phelan asked for the bilingual Brothers of the Christian Schools to come to Kingston to aid in the instruction of the young men at Regiopolis College.

-Bishop Gaulin died in Montreal on 8 May, 1857 and his body was returned to Kingston for internment in St. Mary's Cathedral (Kingston, Ontario).
+Bishop Gaulin died in Montreal on 8 May, 1857 and his body was returned to Kingston for interment in St. Mary's Cathedral (Kingston, Ontario).
 Bishop Phelan caught a cold at the funeral and died on 6 June from inflammation of the lungs.